leangjia/blender_docs/manual/sculpt_paint/sculpting/toolbar.rst

    Flattens the mesh in the brush area, while moving it in the direction of the brush stroke.

 :doc:`/sculpt_paint/sculpting/tools/pose`
-   This brush is used to pose a model simulating an armature-like deformations.
+   Poses a model simulating an armature-like deformations.

 :doc:`/sculpt_paint/sculpting/tools/nudge`
    Moves vertices in the direction of the brush stroke.